ForgeGit/ignite_wotlk/README.md

 <img src="img/ignite6.png" />

-Here you can see in the following log 7 ignite chunks during the encounter.
+Here you can see in the following log seven (7) ignite chunks during a single encounter.

 <img src="img/ignite7.png" />

-### Ignite, munching and vomit basic interactions
+### Part 3: Ignite, munching, and vomit basic interactions

 The following is a simplified example of how much our ignite damage would be if: